Surabhi-KC/Movie_Recommendations_App/README.md

 - Anywhere means 0.0.0.0/0
 6. Review your settings and click **Launch instance**.
 7. Wait until the instance state shows **Running**.
-8. Using Secure Copy Protocol(SCP), copy the files from the repo into the EC2 instance
+8. Using Secure Copy Protocol(SCP), copy the files from the repo (except .md, .py and .txt files) into the EC2 instance
   ``` bash
   scp -i "/path/to/your-key.pem" -r ./project-folder ubuntu@<EC2-Public-IP>:/home/ubuntu/
   ```